bloominstituteoftechnology/front-end-project-week/WORKFLOW.md

 * [x]   **RUN** `yarn` or `npm install` to retrieve all `server-side` the dependencies.
 * [x] **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.
 * [x] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:5000`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-* [] After your API is up and running, you can open chrome and type in `http://localhost:5000/notes`.
-You should see an empty Array `[]` returned to you.
-This is an array that your **API** will be using to store our Smurf Data.
+* [x] After your API is up and running, you can open chrome and type in `http://localhost:5000/notes`.
+You should see the seed array you created.
+This is an array that your **API** will be using to store our Note Data.
 * [] **LOOK** at your `notes` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.